 We love the retro look of tough-yet-soft ticking.
-It can stand up to those kitchen stains and spills.
+It really stands up to kitchen stains and spills.
 Our half apron design is beginner-friendly and fun to sew.
 Great for cooking your own family favorites or make one as gift.

 This apron is one of our most popular ever.
 The free downloadable pattern allows you to cut the main front and back of the apron as single pieces.
 We love the retro style of the sweetheart neckline and mini-sweet pockets.